• Skip to primary navigation

 I have substituted the buttermilk with both greek yogurt and sour cream.
 I have also made the recipe with strawberries, blueberries, and raspberries since I have them growing in my backyard.

-Naturally, I also tried the recipe with peaches, since they are presently in season and easily available in farmer’s markets.
+Naturally, I also tried the recipe with peaches since they are in season and readily available in farmer’s markets.

-I’ve concluded that this is a great basic recipe to use with seasonal fresh fruit and frozen rhubarb.
+I’ve concluded that this is a great basic recipe for seasonal fresh fruit and frozen rhubarb.

-If you have ever wondered what to bake with peaches, this is the recipe for you!
+If you have ever wondered what to bake with peaches, this recipe is for you!

 Enjoy!